 The principal source of information relating to life saving events will be found in the case books.
 (Additional information may be found in the committee minutes and the annual reports).

-Note that all records of awards granted by the Society are written up in the case books in order of the date the committee reviewed the case and then by the allotted case number which references the name(s) of the awardee(s).
-Therefore, when trying to trace the details of an award granted by the Society, to facilitate your own research or that done for you by the LMA or the RHS, you’ll need the following information.
+Note that all records of awards granted by the Society are written up in the case books (1823 onwards) in order of the date the committee reviewed the case and then by the allotted case number which references the name(s) of the awardee(s).
+Therefore, when trying to trace the details of an award granted by the Society, to facilitate your own research or that done for you by the London Metropolitan Archives (LMA) or the Royal Humane Society (RHS), you’ll need the following information.

 - the name of the recipient